 Exercise #1: Balloon tennis

 What does it do?
 Boosts cardiovascular fitness and works the lower body.

 How to: ‘Bat’ a balloon in the air, from person to person, with as big a gap between you as possible (to allow for more movement).
 Every time someone fails to catch the balloon that’s batted to them, they perform a forfeit of three jack squats (jump feet apart holding balloon and squat down to the ground).

 How long: Five minutes, but you’ll probably end up doing it for much longer, because it’s good fun.

 Exercise #2: Wheelbarrow-and-squat

 What does it do?
 Works upper and lower body, and core.

 How to: Hold the ‘wheelbarrow’s’ legs just above the ankle and, encouraging the wheelbarrow person to keep their back straight, perform five squats, before setting off for a lap of the garden with the wheelbarrow moving, by placing one palm in front of another as you guide and support their legs.
-At the end of each lap, perform five squats before turning around and repeating at the other end.
+At the end of each lap in this family workout, perform five squats before turning around and repeating at the other end.
 You can change positions at any time!

 How long: Aim for four laps, resting as required, and switching positions at the end of two laps if you can.